wusai2333/trib/doc/lab2.md

 Note that, when you completes Lab1, it should be perfectly fine to have multiple front-ends that connects to a single back-end.

+## Requirements

+- When the network and the storage is errorless, and the service function call has valid arguments, the function call should not return any error.
+- Each Tribbler service call should return in 2 seconds.
+-

 ## Common Mistakes

 Here are some common mistakes that a lazy and quick